JulianAkkerman/vulcan/README.md

 ## Use

 Use the previous/next buttons to cycle through the corpus.
-You can zoom and drag each graph/tree/sentence.
+You can zoom (mousewheel) and drag each graph/tree/sentence.
 Hovering over a node will highlight adjacent edges; hovering over an edge will highlight the edge.